sysml/minicache/README.md

 What is MiniCache?
 ------------------

-MiniCache is a content cache server based on Mini-OS.
+MiniCache is a content cache/web server based on Mini-OS.
 It follows the minimalistic and single-purpose VM idea.
-MiniCache servers files via HTTP, provides a tiny telnet shell server (µShell) for management, and comes with SHFS support.
+MiniCache servers files via HTTP, provides a tiny telnet shell server (µShell) for management, and comes with SHFS (Simple Hash Filesystem) support.

 Building MiniCache